-- 24. Comparable properties share similar use (residential, commercial/industrial, or agricultural), physical characteristics (size, shape, and topography), and location. - 25.
+- 22. The Taxpayer alleged that the per square foot assessed value of the Subject Property was not equalized with a comparable property. - 23.
+The Taxpayer notes that the Nebraska Court of Appeals held in Scribante that "To set the valuation of similarly situated property, i.e. comparables, at materially different levels, i.e., value per square foot, is by definition, unreasonable and arbitrary, under the Nebraska Constitution." - 24.
+Comparable properties share similar use (residential, commercial/industrial, or agricultural), physical characteristics (size, shape, and topography), and location.
+10 - 25.
 The Taxpayer presented the Property Record Files (PRF) of properties located near the Subject Property.
 The Taxpayer offered different properties for each tax year. - 26.
 Along with the PRFs the Taxpayer offered a chart that made adjustments to the assessed values of the comparable properties for each tax year to adjust for differences in the characteristics of the properties.
 The Taxpayer stated that these adjustments were based on the Taxpayer's experience in the real estate market and the information contained in the PRFs. - 27.
-The County Board presented information regarding all of the qualified sales that occurred in the economic area of the Subject Property for tax years 2015 and 2016 used in determining the value attributed to each of the characteristics of residential properties in those areas, including the Subject Property, to support the differences in per square foot assessed values between the Subject Property and the other properties presented. - 28.
-The County Appraiser stated that the properties presented by the Taxpayer for tax years 2015 and 2016 were not comparable to the Subject Property as their styles of construction were not comparable.
-The Subject Property was a ranch style property which had higher per square foot costs of construction and higher resale values than the tri-level or split level properties presented. - 29.
-The Commission finds that the properties presented by the Taxpayer for the 2015 and 2016 appeals are not comparable to the Subject Property. - 30.
-The properties presented by the Taxpayer for tax year 2017 were all ranch style properties located near the Subject Property. - 31.
-The County Appraiser indicated that the difference in the per square foot values between the Subject Property and the other properties presented was due to the size difference between them and the smaller Subject Property. - 32.
-The information presented in the market calculation detail for the Subject Property support the County Appraiser's statements that the size of the properties accounts for the difference in assessed values for tax year 2017. - 33.
-The PRFs presented demonstrate that the differences in per square foot assessments between the Subject Property and the other properties presented for tax year 2017 were due to differences in the characteristics of the properties such as size, condition, basement, garage size, patio, etc. - 34.
+The County Board presented information regarding all of the qualified sales that occurred in the economic area of the Subject Property for tax year 2016 used in determining the value attributed to each of the characteristics of residential properties in those areas, including the Subject Property, to support the differences in per square foot assessed values between the Subject Property and the other properties presented. - 28.
+The County Assessor stated that the properties presented by the Taxpayer for tax year 2016 were not comparable to the Subject Property as their styles of construction were not comparable.
+The Subject Property was a ranch style property which had higher per square foot costs of construction and higher resale values than one and one half story properties presented. - 29.
+The Commission finds that the properties presented by the Taxpayer for the 2016 appeals are not comparable to the Subject Property. - 30.
+The properties presented by the Taxpayer for tax year 2015 and 2017 included ranch style properties located near the Subject Property. - 31.
+The PRFs presented demonstrate that the differences in per square foot assessments between the Subject Property and the other properties presented for tax years 2015 and 2017 were due to differences in the characteristics of the properties such as condition, basement size and finish, garage and garage size, patio, etc. - 32.
 The Taxpayer has not demonstrated that the valuations of similarly situated properties were set at materially different levels entitling the Subject Property to a reduction in assessed values under the court's determination in Scribante.